thanhhau097/safety/README.md

             - 0, 3, 4, 6
             - 1, 2, 4, 7
             - ...
-    - By doing this work, we can get more and more data for training.
-It made our model get higher accuracy.
+    - By doing this work, we can get **more and more data for training**.
+It made our model get **higher accuracy**.
-    - In testing phase, to get more accurate result, with each initial sequence, we generate n sequences from original sequence, and predict all of them, then use voting to get final result.
+    - In testing phase, to get more accurate result, with each initial sequence, we **generate n sequences from original sequence**, and predict all of them, then use **voting** to get final result.

 # Model
 In this model, I use **TCN** architecture to train a sequence model.
 TCN can learn long sequence effectively.